We’ve been asked this question many times and, until now, haven’t had an answer. Good news, now we have!

 - Back on the blog we chose to write a new blog post

-- We dragged the image to a new image block
+- We dragged the image from the desktop to a new image block

-- We returned to the product grid sharer page and right-clicked and copied the url that the image is to be linked to
+- We returned to the product grid sharer page and right-clicked and copied the link where indicated

 - Back to the blog and the image block – we added the link to the image in the panel on the right hand side